apify/header-generator/README.md

-# Header generator
+# (DEPRECATED) Header generator

 ---

-DEPRECATED: The `header-generator` package now lives in the [fingerprint-suite](https://github.com/apify/fingerprint-suite) repository.
+**DEPRECATED** The `header-generator` package now lives in the [fingerprint-suite](https://github.com/apify/fingerprint-suite) repository.
 This repository is no longer actively maintained.

 ---